 - Learn about the major food allergens.
 Eight foods have been identified by law as the major contributors for 90% of allergic reactions, including: milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat and soybeans.

 - Know the symptoms of an allergic reaction.
-When a person experiences an allergic reaction to food, symptoms typically show anywhere from a few minutes after consuming the food or within two hours.
+When a person experiences an allergic reaction to food, symptoms typically show anywhere from a few minutes to two hours after consumption.
 Some symptoms can include: hives, facial swelling, throat swelling, loss of consciousness or abdominal cramps.